agileware/civicrm-end-user-guide/docs/initial-set-up/customizing-the-user-interface.md

 3. Check the Standalone Form or Directory box in the **Used For** field.
-4. Use the **Pre-form Help** and **Post-form Help** fields to add any text you'd like to display to hose doing data entry.
+4. Use the **Pre-form Help** and **Post-form Help** fields to add any text you'd like to display to those doing data entry.
 5. Click **Save**; this takes you to the Add Fields screen so you can choose which fields to put in your Profile.
 6. From the **Field Name** dropdown menu, select the contact record